Fairy Tale Physics

 Queen Elise never knew about the bargain her father made in order to become king.
 Not until after his death did she learn that he did not fulfill his end of that bargain, and now the kingdom and everything Elise loves is in jeopardy.

-Elise, however, is determined to set things right, and she sets off on a quest to save her husband and her kingdom.
+Elise, however, is determined to set things right, and she sets off on a quest to save her kingdom.

 Buoyancy